guijoazeiro/text-editor/README.md

 - Mark as read individually or in bulk
 - Unread counter badge in the navbar
 - Real-time dropdown accessible from any page
+- **Real-time push via WebSocket:** notifications are delivered instantly over the existing WS connection (`notification:new` message) without polling — the `Hub` maintains a `UserClients` index to target all active connections for a specific user

 ### History & Versioning
 - Edit history: who edited, when, and what changed (diff)